timborn/serial-reader-mqtt/README.txt

 ----
 NB we are using Python virtual environments:
-NB it is CRITIAL to use python3 to create the env; when in env python == python3
+NB it is CRITIAL to use python3 to create the env; when in env python == python3 NB even more critical: venv does not xfer between machines, therefore use git to move code and recreate the venv on each machine you use.
+Use "pip freeze > requirements.txt" and "pip install -r requirements.txt" INSIDE the venv to capture and recreate the dependencies.
+Time for a Makefile.

 create new venv:
 $ python3 -m venv /path/to/new/virtual/environment